dosbor3/wk11_note-taker/README.md

-# Note Taker Starter Code
+# Handy Little Note Taker Starter Code

 An application that can be used to write and save notes.
 The application will use an Express.js back end, and will save and retriee note data from a JSON file.